JoelCodes/the-book-of-rxjs/section-1/01-the-observable-universe.md

 // ...
 ```

 Forgetting to clear an interval or timeout or event listener or even an animation frame is a really easy way to get memory leaks in JavaScript, or at the very least, to ensure that your app is doing a lot of unnecessary work.
 We need a way to know when the work is done so we can clear up that interval.
-Thank goodness that RxJS knows exactly how to do this!
+This is one place the Observable shines!
 If we return a function in the callback to the constructor, it'll do all our cleanup!

 ```typescript
 const TIMEOUT_DURATION = 1000;